Rexton Hearing Aids Review

 Best for seniors who want discreet hearing aids

 This is the most common hearing aid style today.
-Rexton offers RICs that use #312 Zinc Air disposable batteries as well as lithium-ion rechargeable systems.
+Rexton offers RICs that use #312 Zinc Air disposable batteries and lithium-ion rechargeable systems.

 Rexton Stellar Li 6c RIC